Char-Hunt/Projects-portfolio/README.md

   - jclark
   - fbautist

-## Retrieve employees in Finance or Sales
+## Task 5.
+Retrieve employees in Finance or Sales

 Now, our team needs to perform a different update to the computers of all employees in the Finance or the Sales department.
 Similarly, we'll locate and filter information on these employees as the previous result.